 The reported budgetary data represents the final approved budget after amendments as adopted by the Board of Aldermen.
 Annual operating budgets are adopted for the General Fund, Special Revenue Funds, and the Proprietary Fund.
 Missouri State Statutes require that budgets be adopted for all governmental funds.
 The City prepares its budgets on the cash basis of accounting for its governmental funds and the accrual basis for the proprietary fund.
-The Board of Aldermen did not amend the budget during the year ended March 31, 2022.
+The Board of Aldermen did not amend the budget during the year ended March 31, 2023.
 The Board of Aldermen has performed the following procedures in establishing the City's budget:

 1. Prior to February 28, the City Administrator submits to the Board of Aldermen a proposed operating budget for the fiscal year commencing the following April 1.
 The operating budget includes proposed expenditures and the means of financing them.
+2. Public hearings are conducted to obtain taxpayer comments.
+3. Prior to April 1, the budget is legally enacted through the passage of an ordinance.